sjsdouglas/ping/README.md

 ![Screenshot_4](https://user-images.githubusercontent.com/104078248/209588235-b87fad6d-37b0-4f3a-b1b2-297a8f004cd1.png)

+## Download the P.I.N.G. script

+1. Click on <> Code and click "Download ZIP"

+2. Extract the file

+3. In the folder where the files are, press SHIFT + RIGHT CLICK and click on "Open PowerShell window here"

-4. Open CMD or PowerShell, paste and press enter
+4. Paste and press enter

 ```shell
 py -m pip install -r requirements.txt